bontalor/bonta.lor.moe/writeups/_posts/2025-08-13-htb_arctic.md

 ## Background

-*Arctic* is an easy difficulty windows machine that requires an understanding of file transfers and windows privilege escalation.
+*Arctic* is an easy difficulty Windows machine that requires an understanding of file transfers and windows privilege escalation.
 I used the metasploit framework for this machine because I had just completed the *Using the Metasploit Framework* module and wanted to test my skills.

 ## Enumeration